slothsoft/example-jdbc/README.md

 String query = "SELECT * FROM game WHERE userId = " + userId + " AND name = '" + userInput + "';";
 ```

-What would happen if the user where to enter any of these?
+What would happen if the user were to enter any of these?

 ```java
 String showAll = "' OR true; --";
 String dropDatabase = "'; DROP DATABASE; --";